 DRYLOK® is simply a masonry waterproofer made with cement and a latex or oil base paint.

 It applies smoothly and quickly, much like paint.
 And is formulated for waterproofing all kinds of interior as well as exterior surfaces, including stucco, decorative brick, stone facades, retaining walls, porous terra cotta, cinder, concrete blocks, floors, foundations, and basement walls.

 You can also use Drylok products for waterproofing fish ponds and birdbaths.
 But it’s not a recommended product to be used on surfaces like wood or plywood.
 You will hardly see any success with it on wooden surfaces.

 How does the product work?

-Some of the most common DRYLOK products that you can use are:
+This unique characteristic allows you to effortlessly waterproof and paint your garage walls using Drylok.
+Some of the most common products you can use are: